hit2421/Internship-Project/README.md

-Sales Data Analysis with Python and Excel Integration Project Overview
+# Sales Data Analysis with Python and Excel Integration

+## Project Overview

-This project is designed to perform sales data analysis using Python, Excel, and Streamlit.
-The application reads sales data from an Excel file, performs basic data analysis, and displays the results in an interactive dashboard.
-The dashboard allows users to interact with the data, applying various sorting mechanisms and viewing different types of charts for a comprehensive understanding of the sales trends.
+This project performs comprehensive sales data analysis using Python, Excel, and Streamlit.
+It reads sales data from an Excel file, performs basic data analysis, and displays the results through an interactive dashboard.
+Users can interact with the data, apply sorting mechanisms, and view various types of charts for an in-depth understanding of sales trends.

-Features
+## Features

-Excel Data Integration: Utilizes the Openpyxl and Pandas libraries for seamless reading and manipulation of Excel files.
+- **Excel Data Integration:** Utilizes the `Openpyxl` and `Pandas` libraries for seamless reading and manipulation of Excel files.
-Interactive Dashboard: Built with Streamlit and Plotly, providing dynamic visualizations and user interaction.
+- **Interactive Dashboard:** Built with `Streamlit` and `Plotly`, providing dynamic visualizations and user interactions.
-Data Visualization: Supports multiple chart types, including bar charts, pie charts, and line graphs.
+- **Data Visualization:** Supports multiple chart types including bar charts, pie charts, and line graphs.
-Sorting Mechanisms: Allows users to sort data based on different criteria for customized analysis.
+- **Sorting Mechanisms:** Allows users to sort data based on different criteria for customized analysis.
-Error Handling: Includes robust error handling to manage data loading issues, invalid user inputs, and other potential errors gracefully.
+- **Error Handling:** Includes robust error handling for data loading issues, invalid user inputs, and other potential errors.

-Project Structure:
+## Project Structure

 ├── main.py                  # The main script to run the application ├── requirements.txt         # List of Python dependencies